Canonical colourings in random graphs

 Given a graph $G=(V,E)$ with an edge colouring $\phi\colon E\to\NN$, a subset $U\subseteq V$, and reals $\delta>0$, $p\in(0,1]$ we say $\phi$ is \emph{$(\delta,p)$-bounded on $U$} if for every colour $c\in \NN$ and every vertex $u\in U$ we have

-The first lemma asserts that bounded edge colourings of $G(n,p)$ for $p\gg n^{-\frac{2}{\l+1}}$ yield rainbow copies of $K_\l$ asymptotically almost surely, i.e., with probability tending to $1$ as $n\to\infty$.
-In view of Corollary~\ref{c:structure}, we define the \emph{$\l$-clean} subgraph $G_\l$ of a given graph $G$ on $[n]$ as follows: Consider all edges of $G$ in lexicographic order and remove an edge $e$ in the current subgraph of $G$, if the edge $e$ is contained in two distinct $K_\l$'s intersecting in at least three vertices.
-Actually, the precise definition is not relevant for our argument, but it will be convenient that this way the $\l$-clean subgraph $G_\l\subseteq G$ is unique.
+Lemma~\ref{l:rainbow} (stated below) asserts that bounded edge colourings of $G(n,p)$ for $p\gg n^{-\frac{2}{\l+1}}$ yield rainbow copies of $K_\l$ asymptotically almost surely, i.e., with probability tending to $1$ as $n\to\infty$.

+In view of Corollary~\ref{c:structure}, we define the \emph{$\l$-clean} subgraph $G_\l$ of a given graph $G$ on $[n]$ as follows: Consider all edges of $G$ in lexicographic order and remove an edge $e$ in the current subgraph of $G$, if the edge $e$ is contained in the intersection of two distinct $K_\l$-copies sharing at least three vertices.
+Actually, the precise ordering is not relevant for our argument, but the uniqueness of the $\l$-clean subgraph $G_\l\subseteq G$ defined above will be convenient.
 Note that $G_\l$ contains no copy of $K_{\l+1}$, since this would yield two $K_\l$'s intersecting in $\l-1$ vertices.
-We emphasise that throughout the paper (in particular, in Lemma~\ref{l:rainbow} and Lemma~\ref{l:strictly-min}), $d_c(u, U)$ and similar notation refers to the edges incident to $u$ in the original graph $G$, and not in the $\l$-clean subgraph $G_\l$.

 \begin{lemma} For all integers $\l\geq 4$ and every $\nu>0$ there is some constant $C>0$ such that for $p=p(n)\geq Cn^{-\frac{2}{\l+1}}$ asymptotically almost surely the following holds for $G\in G(n,p)$.